-Thanks for your interest in participating in the Student Conference, please be aware that all students presenting at the conference MUST work with the Student Conference organizer or a subject-matter mentor on their presentation, exhibition, or performance.
+Thank you for your interest in participating in the Student Conference.
+Please be aware that all students presenting at the conference MUST work with the Student Conference organizer or a subject-matter mentor on their presentation, exhibition, or performance.
 See the guidelines below.

-This document outlines in broadest terms the formal relationship entered into by a student or students and an employee (or employees) who agrees to mentor the student(s) for the purpose of submitting a proposal to, and, if selected, presenting at the Annual Student Conference hosted by EMCC.
+This document outlines in broadest terms the formal relationship entered into by a student or students and an employee (or employees) who agrees to mentor the student(s) for the purpose of submitting a proposal to, and, if selected, presenting at the annual Student Conference hosted by Estrella Mountain Community College (EMCC).
 While it is written in the singular tense (one student/ one mentor), it is acknowledged that a staff mentor can mentor a group project and/or, a pair of employees could mentor a student or students working on one project.

 - The annual Student Conference is an opportunity for a student to team up with an MCCD employee (this could be a staff or faculty member) to produce an academic presentation on a topic of their choosing.

 - Mentors can be faculty, staff, or administrators who have expertise in the topic being presented by the student, either through their discipline or other recognized means.

 - The relationship may be initiated by either the student or mentor.
 That is, an instructor or other employee may approach a student and encourage them to participate or a student may approach an instructor and ask if they would serve as their mentor for the conference presentation.

 - If both parties agree to the mentored project, both commit to working together to ensure an excellent learning opportunity for the student and a finished product of the highest quality.
 Specifically: